-Lucy Buchholz pledged to have a week without palm oil.
+Lucy Buchholz pledged to have a week of palm oil free living.
 Here’s how she got on.

 Eurgh, palm oil.
-It’s responsible for the destruction of our rainforests, which contributes to global warming and has rendered thousands of orangutans homeless, orphaned or dead.
-Yet approximately 50 per cent of produce found in supermarkets contain palm oil – from the food we eat, to the toiletries we freshen up with.
-I’ve heard the phrase ‘palm oil is in EVERYTHING’ so many times I’ve taken it as gospel – but I decided to challenge this, and see if I could live without the seemingly vital oil for one whole week.
+It’s responsible for the destruction of our rainforests, which contributes to global warming.
+Plus, it has rendered thousands of orangutans homeless, orphaned or dead.
+Yet approximately 50 per cent of produce found in supermarkets contain palm oil.
+It’s in the food we eat, to the toiletries we freshen up with.
+I’ve heard the phrase ‘palm oil is in EVERYTHING’ so many times I’ve taken it as gospel.
+However, I decided to challenge this, and see if I could spend seven days free of palm oil.

 First of all, I have a confession: I’m one of those people who couldn’t think of anything worse than leaving the house with a bare face.
-So, before I started my week, I made sure I researched my beauty products to see if I need to do a little extra online shopping – honestly, I was shocked.
-I assumed that because my make-up bag is exclusively for vegan, cruelty-free and natural products that they must all be palm-oil free – but this was definitely not the case.
-Although it saddened me that I was unknowingly spreading palm oil on my face every day, it was a great opportunity to try out products from more sustainable brands, such as Axiology (axiologybeauty.com) and PHB Ethical Beauty (phbethicalbeauty.co.uk).
-Luckily, my trusted shampoo bar and shower products from Friendly Soap (friendlysoap.co.uk) were palm oil-free, so I was happy to know I hadn’t completely missed the mark.
+So, before I started my week, I researched my beauty products to see if I need to do a little extra online shopping.
+And honestly, I was shocked.
+I assumed that because my make-up bag is exclusively for vegan, cruelty-free and natural products that they must all be palm-oil free.
+However, this was definitely not the case.
+Although it saddened me that I was unknowingly spreading palm oil on my face every day, it was a great opportunity to try out products from more sustainable brands, such as Axiology and PHB Ethical Beauty.
+Luckily, my trusted shampoo bar and shower products from Friendly Soap were palm oil-free, so I was happy to know I hadn’t completely missed the mark.

-I moved on to do the bulk of my shop at Waitrose (waitrose.com).
+I moved on to do the bulk of my shop at Waitrose.
 The fruit and veg shop was easy.
-I try to eat as much organic fresh fruit and veg as possible, but I found myself filling my trolley with even more than usual – possibly because I was preempting the task that awaited me a few aisles down?
-At times, it was a pretty boring and frustrating task – at least with veganism, you have a rough idea of what will and will not be suitable, but palm oil can be found in even the most unlikely places.
-Nevertheless, I persevered, and as I laid my shop on the conveyer belt, I was pretty impressed by how healthy everything looked.
+I try to eat as much organic fresh fruit and veg as possible, but I found myself filling my trolley with even more than usual.
+Possibly because I was preempting the task that awaited me a few aisles down?
+At times, it was a pretty boring and frustrating task.
+At least with veganism, you have a rough idea of what will and will not be suitable.
+Yet, palm oil can be found in even the most unlikely places.
+Nevertheless, I persevered.
+As I laid my shop on the conveyer belt, I was pretty impressed by how healthy everything looked.

 Knowing that my cupboard and fridge was packed with palm oil-free produce made the rest of the week fairly easy.
 I meal prepped my lunch for Monday-Friday, and planned my evening meals around the food that I still had in my kitchen.
 My snacks were also healthier – instead of reaching for a cereal bar, I ate more houmous and veg, nuts and seeds, and my beloved Nakd bars.

 Eating out was a little trickier.
-I swallowed my pride and allowed myself to become that ‘annoying’ customer that asked staff if they knew whether any dishes were palm oil-free, but I regretted my boldness, once the waitress greeted me with a blank, vacant look.
-To stick to my pledge, the only thing I could do was use the knowledge I had accumulated through the week, so I opted for a tomato-based risotto – surely it had to be palm oil-free?
+I swallowed my pride and allowed myself to become that ‘annoying’ customer that asked staff if they knew whether any dishes were palm oil-free.
+However, I regretted my boldness, once the waitress greeted me with a blank, vacant look.
+The only thing I could do was use the knowledge I had accumulated through the week, so I opted for a tomato-based risotto.
+Surely it had to be palm oil-free?